صفحات

 Therefore, in light of all this, it seems that the Islamic Republic is bent upon producing atomic bombs after all, and that all the claims of the Nuclear Fatwa and the charade of the “heroic flexibility” recently made up by Khamenei are in fact deceptive moves in order to buy time for the completion of the uranium enrichment.
 In case of the atomic bomb’s all of a sudden jumping out of the closet, in response to the complaints of the claimants to the fatwa, Khamenei could retort that his fatwa, according to new circumstances, has changed; or that the fatwa had principally been binding on the “non-use” and not necessarily the “production” or “accumulation” of the atomic bomb, which renders the previous fatwa still true.
 In the end, let’s not forget that since, as Khomeini once famously proclaimed, “Upholding of the system is the most essential of the essentials,” any fatwa can be bent to provide for the perpetuation of the system.
 In other words, it’s all about “maintaining the system.”

-* Abbas Khosravi Farsani, is a researcher and former student of Islamic Philosophy at Imam Sadeq University and of Western Philosophy at University of Isfahan in Iran.
+* Abbas Khosravi Farsani (Azad Farsani), is a researcher and former student of Islamic Philosophy at Imam Sadeq University and of Western Philosophy at University of Isfahan in Iran.

 ** Reza Parchizadeh, is a researcher and Ph.D. student of English Literature and Criticism at Indian University of Pennsylvania.